RuloVH7/covidProject/README.md

 📝 Open the .sql file to explore the querying proccess.

-📝 Open the .sql file to explore the dataset.
+📚 Open the .rar file to explore the dataset files.

 🔗 Open the following link to open the dashboard: https://public.tableau.com/app/profile/raul.reyna